Can You Register Your Car Without Insurance?

 Proof of insurance is a document confirming you have active auto coverage.
 Most people receive a physical insurance card, but insurers often provide digital versions through websites or apps, which many states accept.

 This document typically includes your name, policy number, insurance company name and policy dates.
 You may need to show proof when registering a vehicle, during traffic stops or after accidents.
-Keep this document handy in your glove compartment or phone to comply with state laws and avoid penalties.
+Keep this document handy in your glove compartment or on your phone to comply with state laws and avoid penalties.

 mglogo icon